 If a policy change can be perceived by employees as a loss, give a reason for the change.
 Any reason is better than no reason!

-If a change is hard to find within the content, give viewers a hint.
+If a change is hard to find within the content, give viewers a hint (or, even better, annotate within the policy library to do a separate annotation for each change).

 Good: "New mothers now get 15 months instead of 12 to take breaks to express milk.
 Please see the 3rd paragraph underneath the 'Breaks for New Mothers' heading for more information."